Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 4. blood, as a result of a decrease in red blood cells in the blood, which is determined by anemia of various origins.

-A complex form of hypoxia is characterized by cyanosis of the skin, tachycardia, hypotension, which often leads to death.
+A complex form of hypoxia is characterized by bluish skin, tachycardia, and hypotension, which often leads to death.

 Hypercapnia

-The development of hypercapnia is affected by a change in the ratio of pulmonary ventilation and the accumulation of carbon dioxide in the tissues and blood.
-Normally, this indicator is no more than forty-five millimeters of mercury.
+The development of hypercapnia is influenced by changes in the ratio of pulmonary ventilation and the accumulation of carbon dioxide in tissues and blood.
+Normally, this figure is no more than forty-five millimeters of mercury.

 Reasons for the development of hypercapnia:

-• violation of gas exchange caused by a disease of the respiratory system or forced breath holding to relieve pain inside the chest;
+• impaired gas exchange caused by disease of the respiratory system or forced holding of breath to relieve pain inside the chest;

-• suppression of the function of the respiratory center and a change in the regulation of breathing due to injuries, tumors, intoxication;
+• suppression of the function of the respiratory center and changes in breathing regulation due to injuries, tumors, intoxication;

-• decrease in muscle tone of the thoracic region due to pathological changes;
+• decreased muscle tone of the thoracic region due to pathological changes;

 • chronic obstructive pulmonary disease,